Nether403/Webknot/docs/guides/USER_GUIDE.md

 - Business?
 Go with Modern Corporate
 - Creative?
 Try Digital Brutalism or Futuristic

-**🤖 AI Help:** LovaBolt will suggest compatible color themes based on your style choice!
+**🤖 AI Help:** WebKnot will suggest compatible color themes based on your style choice!

 ---